-Early risers can thrill to a hot-air balloon ride, or cover a lot of ground from ground level on a bike tour, or, to split the difference between walking and biking, take a Segway tour, offered in three Sonoma County towns.
+Early risers can thrill to a hot-air balloon ride, or cover a lot of ground from ground level on a bike tour, or, to split the difference between walking and biking, take a gliding Segway tour with Segway of Healdsburg or Sonoma Adventures.

 Sonoma County's many festivals, brew pubs and nightlife spots are great for meeting people from all walks of life.

 Relax at a Wine Country Spa

 Of course, one of the most ultimate rejuvenating solo travel experiences is a visit to a spa, and there is no shortage of spa treatments on offer in Sonoma County.

 After all that touring and tasting it's a relief to lie back and absorb some healthy pampering, whether at world-class, well-known venues like the Kenwood Inn and Spa or the Willow Stream Spa at the Fairmont Sonoma Mission Inn, or any of the dozens of smaller independent spa businesses around the county.